sipstack/www/src_content/resources/docs/smart-cnam/content.md

 •   Online Profiles: provides the source caller’s public address as well as information of their online presence including any public websites, emails and all available social platform accounts.

 ## Score/Risk scores calculations
 SIPSTACK’s proprietary algorithm uses artificial intelligence and machine learning to uniquely weigh a number of factors to determine the score assigned to each call.
 The algorithm is ever-evolving to provide the best possible security to our customers.
+SIPSTACK allows individual carriers to interpret scores and determine safety thersholds independetly.

 ## Cost
 Prices are listed under Billing, Pricing in the left pane.
 Please note that each lookup incurs an API charge and the system will return a null result, if you don’t have sufficient funds in your account.